-The development of better battery materials for rechargeable batteries is key to the future of many industries.
-Utilizing our long history within catalysis and surface science; from product development at the nanoscale to fully industrialized manufacturing at ton-scale we are developing the next generation battery materials for rechargeable batteries that will be safer, lighter, more durable, faster to charge, more powerful and cost-efficient.
+The development of better materials for use in rechargeable batteries is key to the future of many industries.
+Drawing on the know-how from Topsoe’s many years of in-depth experience with catalysis and materials science, from product development at the nanoscale to fully industrialized manufacturing at the ton-scale, we are now developing next-generation battery materials for rechargeable batteries that will be safer, lighter, more durable, faster to charge, more powerful and more cost-effective.

-Our LNMO cathode material is a Cobalt free high voltage (5V) spinel for next-generation Lithium-ion (Li-ion) rechargeable batteries.
+Topsoe LNMO cathode material is a cobalt-free high-voltage (5V) spinel for use in next-generation lithium-ion rechargeable batteries.

-The advantages of the LNMO (LiNi0.5Mn1.5O4) battery chemistry are numerous.
-The high working potential and thereof high energy density enable longer ranges or a smaller battery package, whilst the 3-dimensional spinel structure enables fast battery charging.
-The absence of Cobalt and relative low Nickel content makes it a cost-effective choice compared to today’s mainstream Li-ion battery chemistries.
+LNMO (LiNi0.5Mn1.5O4) battery chemistry has numerous advantages.
+The high working potential and high energy density pave the way to either longer operating ranges or a smaller battery package, whilst the three-dimensional spinel structure makes it possible to achieve high discharge rates and fast battery charging.
+The absence of cobalt and the relatively low nickel content make this a cost-effective alternative to today’s mainstream lithium-ion battery chemistries.

-We believe that successful battery development derives from a close cooperation between the customer, cell manufacturer and battery chemistry supplier.
-We, therefore, continue to invest substantial R&D efforts into customer specific programs, to jointly engineer the battery system that will keep you in the forefront of Li-ion battery performance.
+We believe that successful battery development derives from close collaboration between the customer, the cell manufacturer and the battery chemistry supplier.
+Topsoe therefore continues to invest substantial R&D efforts into customer-specific programs, to jointly engineer the specific battery solution that will keep you at the forefront of lithium-ion battery performance.

-If you are working on application projects and are seeking ways to optimize battery performance, contact us to discuss further.
-The choice of anode and electrolyte is entirely flexible.
+If you are working on a battery project and are looking for ways to optimize battery performance, we suggest you contact us to hear how we can help – whatever anode and electrolyte you may be using.